free priority shipping with $100 domestic purchase

 split neck - neckline has been opened at center to form a small "V"

-sweetheart neckline shaped like the top half of a heart; common to strapless dresses & sundresses
+sweetheart neckline shaped like the top half of a heart --- common to mid-century strapless dresses & sundresses

-V-neck - An open yoke coming to a "V" shape midway down the bodice.
+V-neck - open yoke coming to a "V" shape midway down the bodice.

 SLEEVES

-balloon sleeve - shaped full over the upper arm and narrowed from the elbow to wrist
+balloon sleeve - shaped full over the upper arm, narrow from elbow to wrist

-batwing sleeve - dolman sleeve which is cut wide at the armhole
+batwing sleeve - dolman sleeve, cut extra wide at the armhole

-bishop's sleeve - full below the elbow and gathered or left loose to drip at wrist
+bishop's sleeve - full below the elbow, cinched or left loose to drip at wrist

-cap sleeve - extra-short sleeve which sits on the shoulder, forming a stiff cap
+cap sleeve - extra-short sleeve which sits on the shoulder

 capelet sleeve - falls several inches below elbow in soft flare

-juliet sleeve - featuring a puff shoulder & often narrows to a fitted point.
+juliet sleeve - puffed shoulder, often narrowing to a fitted sleeve.

 kimono - rectangle sleeve, which may be cut in piece with whole garment